 How are activity levels calculated?

-Hubstaff calculates the % of mouse and keyboard strokes and therefore the % that you will see on the activities page.
+Hubstaff calculates the % of mouse and keyboard strokes over the total time tracked which yields the percentage that you will see on the activities page.
 Click here to learn how we measure productivity.

 How is Time Tracked and Calculated in Hubstaff?